 Fund-raising was an important part of all sporting clubs in Kandos and the Coursing Club ran a number of social events in their first year including a queen competition ball, dances and euchre tournaments.
-Annual membership of one guinea and profits from race meetings (often around £30) added to the coffers.
+Annual membership of one guinea, as well as profits from race meetings (often around £30) added to the coffers.

-There were three attempts to establish tin-hare racing in Kandos before the war, including a determined one by Rylstone Hospital Board in order to fund the hospital.
+There were three attempts to establish tin-hare racing in Kandos before WW2, including a determined one by Rylstone Hospital Board in order to fund the hospital.
 But none succeeded.

 Small towns are not just about establishment, growth and stability.
 They are also about aspiration, struggle and failure.
-Coursing/greyhound racing was just another enterprise introduced by enthusiastic locals that has fallen by the wayside over the past century.
+Coursing/greyhound racing was just another enterprise introduced by enthusiastic locals that fell by the wayside.

 Though greyhound racing was never established in Kandos, there continues to be breeders and followers.
 In the 1960s Kandos Queen and Kandos Prince made a name for themselves in city greyhound race meetings.